 Game plan: The stock can be made in advance and refrigerated in a container with a tightfitting lid for up to 3 days or frozen for up to 1 month.

-Watch CHOW.com Associate Food Editor Christine Gallary make this classic chicken noodle soup in our Easiest Way video series.
+Click below to watch the CHOW Test Kitchen’s Christine Gallary make this classic chicken noodle soup in an episode of our Easiest Way video series.